Alexios Branas: Career

-The imperial forces led by Conrad of Montferrat, the emperor's brother-in-law, made a sortie.
-The troops of Branas began to give way under pressure from Conrad's heavily equipped infantry.
-In response Branas personally attacked Conrad, but his lance thrust did little harm.
+In late autumn of 1187, Isaac II sent Branas to counter the Vlach-Bulgarian uprising of Asen and Peter.
+Leading a great army, and supported by his relatives in Adrianople, Branas contemplated rebellion Branas held the new emperor Isaac II Angelos in contempt, this, combined with his successes as a general and his connections to the former imperial dynasty of the Komnenoi, emboldened him to aspire to the throne.
+Proclaimed the emperor by his army in Adrianople, Branas set out to take Constantinople.
+Despite initial success, Branas was unable to advance past the walls of the city, as the citizens were against him, possibly because he represented the provincial aristocracy.
+Isaac's brother-in-law Conrad of Montferrat led heavy cavalry which pierced through Branas' army and then two leaders clashed.
+Branas personally attacked Conrad, but his lance thrust did little harm.
 Conrad then unhorsed Branas, his lance striking the cheekpiece of Branas' helmet.
 Once on the ground, Alexios Branas was beheaded by Conrad's supporting footsoldiers.
 With their leader dead, the rebel army fled the field.
 Branas' head was taken to the imperial palace, where it was treated like a football, and was then sent to his wife Anna, who (according to the historian Niketas Choniates) reacted bravely to the shocking sight.
+After this defeat, many in Branas' army joined the army of Asen and Peter and fought against Isaac.

+Five of his seals have survived.

 Children

 It was probably after his death that his son, Theodore Branas, became the lover of the dowager Empress Anna (Agnes of France): they were together by 1193 according to the Western chronicler Alberic of Trois-Fontaines.
 Theodore was appointed Caesar and created hereditary lord of Adrianople by the Latin Empire.
-Alexios Branas also had a daughter, probably named Eudokia, who married Isaac Angelos, son of the sebastocrator John Doukas.
+Alexios Branas also had a daughter, probably named Eudokia, who married Isaac Angelos, son of the sebastokrator John Doukas.